Can CBD Help With Perimenopausal Migraines

 Can replacing hormones, especially estradiol, cause or help with migraines?

 Again, the point is a drop in estrogen.

 Low or high levels are less of an issue compared to the rapid change between the two.

 This is born out in research as well:

-HRT should be administered continuously, without intervals, to avoid sudden estrogen deprivation and the consequent possible onset of migraine.
+HRT should be administered continuously, without intervals, to avoid sudden estrogen deprivation and the consequent possible onset of a migraine.

-In contrast to contraceptive doses of ethinylestradiol, migraine aura does not contraindicate use of physiological doses of natural estrogen.
+In contrast to contraceptive doses of ethinylestradiol, migraine aura does not contraindicate the use of physiological doses of natural estrogen.

 Magnesium and ocular perimenopause migraines

 Many women get the "aura" with their migraines.
 It's like a two-fer!